Invoicing your work can be done in multiple ways. As mentioned earlier, this is a crucial point when setting up a project's structure.

 Invoicing preferences for the entire project:

 - Price per task type: if you select this invoicing preference, your price will be based on the task and not who completes the task.
-To set the hourly rate per task type, simply go to Settings > Agenda.
+To set the hourly rate per task type, simply go to Settings > Calendar.

 - Fixed price per hour: this allows you to set a fixed hourly rate for this specific project, regardless of who performs which task.